-The initial thought of an infographic was to convey complex information into digestible visual content in hope of helping readers retain the most important parts.
-Nowadays, everybody is creating an infographic BUT they are not actually infographics.
+The initial thought of an infographic was to convey complex information into digestible visual content in hopes of helping readers retain the most important parts.
+Nowadays, everybody is creating infographics BUT they are not actually infographics.

-What I consider a good infographic is a visual that is simple and fun, easy to read and memorable, informative and relevant.
+What I consider a good infographic is a visual that is simple, fun, easy to read, memorable, informative and relevant.
 This means concentrated information and entertaining visuals.

-Initially, infographics helped marketers get across complex information into an digestible format.
+Initially, infographics helped marketers get across complex information into a digestible format.